 My dissertation research examines the application of HIV law in Michigan, particulary the felony disclosure statute that makes it illegal for HIV-positive people to have sex without first disclosing their HIV-positive status.

-Below, you can find both short (150-word) and more substantial (1000-word) abstracts detailing my research questions, methods, and preliminary findings.
+Below, you can find both short (150-word) and more substantial (1000-word) abstracts detailing my research questions, methods, and findings.
 Please don't hesitate to contact me directly to request additional information about my research.

 In the state of Michigan, people infected with HIV are required by law to disclose their HIV-status to their partners before engaging in sexual contact – regardless of whether that contact poses a risk of transmission.
 Failure to do so is a felony, punishable by up to four years in prison.
 Despite scientific advances in treating and managing HIV disease, prosecutions for nondisclosure have continued unabated and appear to be on the rise.
 My dissertation explains this paradoxical trend by arguing that Michigan’s HIV disclosure law was not intended to control HIV as a virus but rather as a moral infection requiring interdiction and punishment.
 With recent moves in several states to expand the criminal code to punish other diseases such as hepatitis, my dissertation responds to the urgent need to understand not only how justice has been medicalized but also how particular health issues come to lend themselves to interdiction and punishment.